 We acknowledge the existing co-operatives and other business models that have a co-operative culture and their admirable productivity and social benefit.
 The real elephant in the lounge, however, is the multiplicity of owner/shareholder traditional capitalist businesses, and how do we include them in the fold of an 'era of co-operation'.
 Traditional capitalism will evolve as businesses, shareholders and employees realise the benefits and improvements of co-operative capitalism.
 Co-operative capitalism following the guidelines of the UNCCP framework can realise an 'era of co-operation' and even more so with the support of the United Nations.

 More co-operation in an enterprise will be evidenced in higher productivity, improved social frameworks and investor returns accompanied by many, many more non-tangible benefits and not least to the long term political standing of a party that first introduced this concept to a national economy.

 That the majority of mankind would enter into an 'era of co-operation' would, of itself, have a significantly positive effect on geopolitical, religious, alienation, health and poverty differences around the world.

 Postscript (29th March '20)

-The website has been prominent on internet search engines for the past five years and during that time has encountered only two criticisms:-
+The website has been prominent on internet search engines for the past four years on the keywords co-operative capitalism and during that time has encountered only two criticisms:-